Skip to main content

 What it is

-JobOps uses a selected RxResume base resume as the source of truth, then applies job-specific tailoring (summary, headline, skills, project visibility) before exporting a PDF.
+JobOps uses a selected RxResume base resume as the source of truth, applies job-specific tailoring (summary, headline, skills, project visibility), then renders the final PDF using the renderer selected in Settings.

 Why it exists